snnbotchway/rg-staking/README.md

 # RG Staking

 Purchase assets by depositing tokens and earn rewards based on your holdings.
-Visit [rg-staking.on.fleek.co](https://rg-staking.on.fleek.co)
+Visit [rg-staking.on.fleek.co](https://rg-staking.on.fleek.co) to get started.

 ## Smart Contract